Why we’re different

 We are still connected to the larger Ethiopiaid family though a shared belief in working with Ethiopiains to help them achieve the potential that so inspired Sir Alex Reed in 1987.

 - Ethiopiaid is a registered charity in Ireland.
-Our CHY number is 13305.
+Our CHY number is 13305, and our charity number with the new Charity Regulatory Authority is 20041069.
 Our registered company number is 343187.

 - The Executive Director is Liam Barnard.
-He is the only paid member of staff.
-He can be reached at email@example.com
+He can be reached at firstname.lastname@example.org

 - Ethiopiaid has an independent, voluntary Board of Trustees.
 The current Chairperson is Michael Keegan.
 The Secretary is Oonagh O'Connor.
 They can be contacted through our head office.